encryptid/coffee-shop-jquery/README.md

 * Determine the criteria for tags, since I departed slightly from the "food" approach.
 Possibly "dairy-free", "vegan", "sugar free", or "espresso"?
 * Give users ability to add one of these tags to new items and display them in the DOM
 * Re-work the 'vegetarian' page to display results of items filtered down to a particular tag.

+##Struggles
+###Log 1/15
+For the last few weeks, the problem that I've been struggling with is how to get this "tag" section of the app to run properly.
+I've been making very small,  incremental steps toward resolving it, but it feels a lot like 1 step forward, a half-step back.

+The problem I currently grapple with is that I need to update the 'tag' section when the 'coffee' object is updated (which occurs when a new tag is added in the text input box).

+The current solution I've arrived at is to destroy the children of the "tags" section and re-render them with the new data.
+The issue that I'm now running into is, as the code is currently written, this only works exactly once.

+It's been clear to me for some time that this code could be re-factored to modularize it and reuse functions (as I'm attempting to use almost identical code more than once), but how to do so without breaking everything is eluding me.
+I think I'm too close to it right now.

+Really, what would be ideal is not to destroy the entire tag section, but update it with only the newest tag in the "coffee" object.
+Another issue that I encounter with this approach is that, because the "submit" button is rendered in the beginning with the page, the new tag appears *after* the submit button, which is very undesirable.
+However, solving this problem may prove to be more elegant than tearing down an entire section and re-rendering it.